sycanz04/schedulr/README.md

 ## Credit 🎉
 This project was developed at [Hackerspace MMU](https://hackerspacemmu.rocks/).
 Also shoutout to a couple of friends who helped me out on this project.

+## Frequently Asked Questions (FAQs) 🤔
+**Q: What browser does Schedulr currently support?**

+**A:** Google Chrome as of now.

+**Q: Do I have to pay for this extension?**

+**A:** No, Schedulr is free to use for all **active** MMU students/lecturers and open-source.

+**Q: Why are some of my classes not showing up in the timetable?**

+**A:** Ensure you have expanded all subjects in the "By Class" page.

+**Q: Do I need to grant permission every time I open the extension?
+And should I grant permission for both scopes in the authentication window?**

+**A:** You only need to grant permission once and you're good to go.
+And yes you absolutely should grant permission for both scopes, otherwise the extension will not work properly.

+**Q: Should I be worried about my privacy when using this extension?**

+**A:** No, the extension only reads your timetable and transfers it to your calendar.
+It does not store any personal data.

+**Q: Can I use this extension for other universities?**

+**A:** No, this extension is specifically designed for MMU students and lecturers only.

+**Q: Are there any plans to support other browsers?**

+**A:** Maybe in the future, but for now, the focus is on Chrome.

+**Q: Can I rely on this extension for my timetable?**

+**A:** Somewhat, reason being CLiC might have unexpected bugs or changes that might affect the extension.

+**Q: How can I contribute to this project?**

+**A:** There are things like bug fixes, feature requests, code, and documentation that you can contribute to.
+Check out the [contribution guidelines](https://github.com/sycanz04/schedulr/blob/main/.github/CONTRIBUTING.md)

+**Q: Where can I get any help or support?**

+**A:** Check if the encountered issues are mentioned in this documentation.
+If not, you can communicate with me through [email](mailto:aidenchan0397@gmail.com), [issue tracker](https://github.com/sycanz04/schedulr/issues), or [discord](https://discordapp.com/users/340443368326692876)